-If we go back and forth between T_1 and T_2 on type 1 and type 2 paths, at some point we will return to a node in T_1 or T_2 that we have already touched.
-We may choose these paths to be edge-disjoint (although not necessarily node-disjoint), because when we reach a node in $S \cup T_P$ that we have already used, we can always choose to proceed on an edge not yet used.
-Indeed, if there are l non-outgoing edges in M incident to a node $s \in S$, then there are at least l edges not in M leaving s, and if there are l edges in M leaving s, then there are at least l non-outgoing edges not in M incident to s (because of Lemma 3.9 and Property 6).
-Similarly, if there are l edges not in M entering a node $t \in T_P$, then there are at least l edges in M leaving t, and if there are l edges not in M leaving t, then there are at least l edges in M entering t (because of Lemma 3.9 and Property 2).
+We may choose the paths to be edge-disjoint (although not necessarily node-disjoint), because when we reach a node in $S \cup T \setminus (T_1 \cup T_2)$ that we have already used, we can always choose to proceed on an edge not yet used.
+Indeed, if there are l non-outgoing edges in M incident to a node $s \in S$, then there are at least l edges not in M leaving s, and if there are l edges in M leaving s, then there are at least l non-outgoing edges not in M incident to s (because of Lemma 3.10 and Property 6).
+Similarly, if there are l edges not in M leaving a node $t \in T \setminus (T_1 \cup T_2)$, then there are at least l edges in M entering t (because of Lemma 3.10).